 No chaperones needed if the group is under 80 youth and only in high school.

 - The host parish is responsible for arranging the meals and lodging needed for these retreats.
 If beds are not available, please have the youth bring sleeping bags, or as a last resort, consider having them return home for the night.
 The host parish will also need to contact a priest to be available for the weekend liturgy.

 - Mass, Reconciliation, and Adoration of the Blessed Sacrament are highly encouraged for the overnight and weekend retreats.
-When the NET team leader calls to confirm the details (7-10 days before the retreat), please let them know you’d like to have Mass, Reconciliation, and/or Adoration. please have priests available.
+When the NET team leader calls to confirm the details (7-10 days before the retreat), please let them know you’d like to have Mass, Reconciliation, and/or Adoration.
+Please have priests available in those cases.

 Inquire about these with our scheduling department.

 What makes NET Ministries so successful is our peer to peer approach to evangelization.
 The witness of young, zealous missionaries, filled with the joy of the Gospel, invites yong people to participate in the “abudant life” (John 10:10) that Jesus offers.
 Retreats are effective at providing an opportunity for young people to encounter Jesus and offer their lives to him; however, discipleship requires regular formation, accountability, and witness by other disciples.
 Having a monthly NET team on campus can begin to help strengthen and enlive the work of campus ministers and faculty in forming students as disciples of Jesus.

 A monthly NET team can:

 - Begin to disciple youth through regular interaction with the same NET team members

 - Function as a spiritual catalyst in the youth culture of a community

 - Be a regular witness to youth that a life lived for Jesus in not mundane or oppressive